PiotrGites/static_docs/src/core2/tutorials/ros-tutorials/2-creating-nodes.md

 ### Receiving parameters ###

-Your node can receive parameters, they are used to customize behaviour of node e.g. subscribed topic name, device name or transmission speed for serial port.
+Your node can receive parameters.
+They are used to customize behaviour of node e.g. subscribed topic name, device name or transmission speed for serial port.

-You will modify node to receive boolean parameter that defines if node should print image brightness to screen.
+You will modify your node to receive boolean parameter that defines if node should print image brightness to screen.

-To receive parameter you need variable to store its value, in this example variable should have a global scope:
+To receive parameter you need variable to store its value.
+In this example variable should have a global scope:

     bool print_b;